Sinoxolo1408/Path_Finding_Visualization/README.md

-# Path_Finding_Visualization
+# Path Finding Visualization
-An application that finds and display the shortest path between two points.
+This is a desktop application that uses the A* algorithm to find and display the shortest path between two points.